nodejs/node/doc/api/n-api.md

 Node-API version 10.
-ABI stability is maintained, however, because Node.js versions that support Node-API versions higher than 8 will support all versions between 8 and the highest version they support and will default to providing the version 8 APIs unless an addon opts into a higher Node-API version.
+ABI stability is maintained, however, because Node.js versions that support Node-API versions higher than 8 will support all versions between 8 and the highest version they support and will default to providing the version 8 APIs unless an add-on opts into a higher Node-API version.
 This approach provides the flexibility of better optimizing existing Node-API functions while maintaining ABI stability.
 Existing addons can continue to run without